-Activity Indicative frequency Typical tasks Routine/ regular maintenance Monthly (for normal care of SuDS) litter picking. grass cutting; and inspection of inlets, outlets, and control structures.
-Occasional maintenance Annually (dependent on the design) silt control around components. vegetation management around components. suction sweeping of permeable paving; and silt removal from catchpits, soakaways, and cellular storage.
-Remedial maintenance As required (tasks to repair problems due to damage or vandalism) inlet/ outlet repair. erosion repairs. reinstatement of edgings. reinstatement following pollution; and removal of silt build up.
+Activity Indicative frequency Typical tasks Routine/ regular maintenance Monthly (for normal care of SuDS) litter picking grass cutting inspection of inlets, outlets, and control structures Occasional maintenance Annually (dependent on the design) silt control around components vegetation management around components suction sweeping of permeable paving silt removal from catchpits, soakaways, and cellular storage As required (tasks to repair problems due to damage or vandalism) inlet/ outlet repair erosion repairs reinstatement of edgings reinstatement following pollution removal of silt build up habitat creation and biodiversity benefits.
+Where appropriately designed and used, a SuDS treatment train will reduce runoff and storm flow, which can lead to a reduction in combined sewage overflows.

 SuDS can provide multiple benefits other than phosphorus removal.
-They mimic natural drainage process and reduce the quantity of runoff from developments as well as providing amenity, improved quality of water, habitat creation and biodiversity benefits.
-Where appropriately designed and used, a SuDS treatment train will reduce runoff and storm flow, which can lead to a reduction in combined sewage overflows.
+They mimic natural drainage process and reduce the quantity of runoff from developments as well as providing amenity, improved quality of water,